-As of December 31, 2001, the Company had \$51,244,000 of net deferred income tax assets related principally to book-to-tax temporary differences in the recording of policy benefit reserves.
+As of December 31, 2001, we had \$51,244,000 of net deferred income tax assets related principally to book-to-tax temporary differences in the recording of policy benefit reserves.
 The realization of these assets is based upon estimates of future taxable income.
-Based upon future projections of sufficient taxable income of our life subsidiaries, and the adoption of plans and policies related to the Company's net (non-life) operating loss and net capital loss carryforwards, the Company has not recorded a valuation allowance against these assets.
+Based upon future projections of sufficient taxable income of our life subsidiaries, and the adoption of plans and policies related to the our net (non-life) operating loss and net capital loss carryforwards, we have not recorded a valuation allowance against these assets.